VinGarcia/structscanner/README.md

 env variables, a config file, and so on, you name it.

-By default the `structscanner` library does not know how to interact with the data source that you have chosen, so you have to wrap your data source by creating your own custom decoder that implements the `structscanner.TagDecoder` interface.
+By default the `structscanner` library does not know how to interact with the data source that you have chosen, so you have to teach it.

+That's where the decoder comes in:
-This decoder is a basically a struct that knows your data source and will read from it when requested.
+This decoder should be a wrapper over your chosen data source, and it should implement the `structscanner.TagDecoder` interface, so that when requested it will read the data source on behalf of the `structcanner` library.

-It will probably be necessary to instantiate a new Decoder for each instance of a data source, which I know feels least than ideal, but it is the right way since it would feel more natural to just pass the data source as a third argument, but then `structscanner` would need to know your data source, which would break the abstraction.
+> Note: It will probably be necessary to instantiate a new Decoder for each
+> instance of a data source, which I know feels least than ideal but
+> it is the best way I found.
+>
+> You might want to write a function that does the instantiation of the wrapper,
+> and then calls the `Decode()` function, like in the examples below so it looks
+> better for the final user.

 Having your decoder instantiated you can now call the `structscanner.Decode()` function passing the decoder instance and the target struct that you want